anonymous124/flow_synthesizer/docs/index.md

 The latent dimensions can be seen as meta-parameters for the synthesizer that naturally arise from our framework.
 Moreover, as they act in the latent audio space, one could hope they impact audio features in a smoother way than native parameters.

-The following figure presents the evolution of synth parameters and corresponding spectrogram while moving along two dimensions of the latent space ($$z_3$$ and $$z_7$$).
-The spectrograms show a smooth variation in audio features, while parameters move in a clearly non-independent and less smooth fashion.
+The following examples present the evolution of synth parameters and corresponding spectrogram while moving along a dimension of the latent space.
+Spectrograms generally show a smooth variation in audio features, while parameters move in a non-independent and less smooth fashion.
 This proves latent dimensions rather encode audio features than simply parameters values.

 <div style="width: 90%; margin: 0 auto">